Holonomy perturbations of the Chern-Simons functional for lens spaces

 \section{Introduction}

 Singular instanton homology was introduced by Kronheimer and Mrowka to describe knots in 3-manifolds \cite{Kronheimer-1,Kronheimer-2,Kronheimer-3}.
 Singular instanton homology is defined in terms of gauge theory, but has important implications for Khovanov homology, a knot homology theory that categorifies the Jones polynomial and that can be defined in a purely combinatorial fashion.
-Specifically, given a knot $K$ in $S^3$, Kronheimer and Mrowka showed that there is a spectral sequence whose $E_2$ page is the reduced Khovanov homology of the mirror knot $\bar{K}$, and that converges to the singular instanton homology of $K$.
+Specifically, given a knot $K$ in $S^3$, Kronheimer and Mrowka showed that there is a spectral sequence whose $E_2$ page is the reduced Khovanov homology of the mirror knot $\overline{K}$, and that converges to the singular instanton homology of $K$.
 Using this spectral sequence, Kronheimer and Mrowka proved a key property of Khovanov homology: a knot in $S^3$ is the unknot if and only if its reduced Khovanov homology has rank 1.
 This result is obtained by proving the analogous result for singular instanton homology and then using the rank inequality implied by the spectral sequence.

 Calculations of singular instanton homology are generally difficult to carry out, though some results are known.
 For example, Kronheimer and Mrowka showed that the singular instanton homology of an alternating knot in $S^3$ is isomorphic to the reduced Khovanov homology of its mirror (modulo grading), since for such knots the spectral sequence collapses at the $E_2$ page.
-In recent work, Hedden, Herald, and Kirk have described a scheme for producing generating sets for singular instanton homology for a variety of knots in $S^3$, which can sometimes be used in conjunction with the spectral sequence to compute the singular instanton homology itself \cite{Hedden-1}.
+Hedden, Herald, and Kirk have described a scheme for producing generating sets for singular instanton homology for a variety of knots in $S^3$, which can sometimes be used to compute the singular instanton homology itself \cite{Hedden-1}.
 Their scheme works as follows.